-Here are a couple of difficult mathematical problems for you to work on in your spare time, and one difficult problem from biology:
+Here are two mathematical problems for you to work on in your spare time, and one problem from biology:

-- Explain how life could have originated and evolved into what we see today, through entirely unintelligent processes.
+- Explain how life could have originated and evolved into intelligent humans, through entirely natural (unintelligent) processes.

-The proofs that the above mathematical problems are impossible to solve were quite difficult, but there is a very simple proof that the biological problem #3 posed above is impossible to solve.
+Well, I have a very simple proof that the biological problem #3 posed above is also impossible to solve, that does fit in the margin of this document.
 All one needs to do is realize that if a solution were found, we would have proved something obviously false, that a few (four, apparently) fundamental, unintelligent forces of physics alone could have rearranged the fundamental particles of physics into libraries full of science texts and encyclopedias, computers connected to monitors, keyboards, laser printers and the Internet, cars, trucks, airplanes, nuclear power plants and Apple iPhones.